binarybottle/sparc-js/README.md

 This project provides a browser-based real-time, JavaScript implementation of the Berkeley Speech Group's software Speech Articulatory Coding (SPARC), using a 9-layer, quantized, ONNX version of the WavLM-base model.

-It allows for visualization of speech articulatory features during live speech.
+This implementation enables researchers, linguists, and speech technologists to visualize articulator movements during live speech in a web browser without requiring specialized software installation.

 - https://github.com/binarybottle/sparc-js.git
 - Author: Arno Klein (arnoklein.info)